HMS Donegal (1798): Off Cádiz

 The captured Hoche was towed by the Doris to Lough Swilly, County Donegal, Ireland; taken into service and renamed HMS Donegal, after the action in which she had been captured.
 She spent 1800 in Plymouth, and in 1801 came under the command of Captain Sir Richard Strachan, with William Bissell as her first lieutenant from 1801 until December 1805.
-Donegal was initially deployed in the English Channel, but following the outbreak of hostilities with Spain, she was assigned to watch the French squadron at Cadiz.
+Donegal was initially deployed in the English Channel, but following the outbreak of hostilities with Spain, she was assigned to watch the French squadron at Cádiz.
 Whilst on this station, she spotted and gave chase to the large 42-gun Spanish frigate Amfitrite in November 1804.
 After pursuing her for 46 hours, Amfitrite lost her mizzen-top-mast and Donegal subsequently overhauled her.